serifpersia/pianolux-arduino/README.md

 Some arm32 based native usb boards will also work latest arduino code needs to be adapted to work with them.
 - Arduino Due
+- *Serial lines should be replaced with SerialUSB and native usb port should be used
 - Arduino Zero

 ESP32 platform boards also are supported